jstanier/jstanier/README.md

 As well as building people and technology, I love writing.

-* I am serving on the [Lead Dev advisory board](https://leaddev.com/advisory-board) for 2024.
 * I published a book called [Become an Effective Software Engineering Manager](https://www.theengineeringmanager.com/book/).
 I wrote it to help other engineers make the leap into running teams.
 * My second book called [Effective Remote Work](https://pragprog.com/titles/jsrw/effective-remote-work/) is about just that.
 Wherever you work from nowadays, even if that's an office, your colleagues are likely to be somewhere else.
 It's about the tools and practices you need to succeed in that environment.
 * My third book is called [Become A Great Engineering Leader](https://pragprog.com/titles/jsenglb/become-a-great-engineering-leader/), and it focusses on the leadership journey to Director, VP and beyond.